Have you seen these pink Peruvian river dolphins?

 There’s poetry to The-Town-Bell-Cryer ridiculing this ostensibly cooler, younger, more classically good looking guy, before descending his mistreated and unglamorous body into the immaculate, muscular, super-powered chase and accelerating off.
-The Lamborghini, the body, his brain and training have earnt.
-The body and physical power this realitys has afforded him, albeit through this system substituting the wellbeing of his literal body for it.
+The Lamborghini, the body and physical power this civilisation has afforded him, albeit through substituting the wellbeing of his literal body for it.
 I’m not making a judgment, part of me thanks God people like The-Town-Bell-Crier exist.
 That they permit these amazing feats of engineering and imagination to exist.
-But another part of me can't help but ask, even for those people like him who are ‘winning’ the race, if the way we’ve allowed our culture to be constructed if it isn't.. well you've got to concede, haven't you?
-When we zoom out and try and look objectively it’s completely absurd.
+But another part of me can't help but be astonished about the codes by which we live.

 I saw a homeless man with matted brown hair and a green coat standing on Old Bond Street.
 He was staring into the window of the Stella Mccartney store examining the Christmas display in the window.
 As I walked towards him he turned and caught me staring.
 Embarrassed, I felt compelled to say something.
 “Looks good huh?” not having examined the window before I offered my opinion.
 “Nahh shite.
 Should be higher” he said pointing in the window at the neckline of a dress “and that” he said looping his finger to drawing an imaginary circle around a pleated detail on the front of a blue silk dress with his finger “Too wide.
 Too much space.
 Lazy” I looked up at the dress' and for my money he was spot on.
 When I turned back to him his trousers, like his coat, were open.
 His penis was resting over his hand as if he were a salesman, presenting a tassel curtain tie as an enticing extra.
 Without responding I was on my way.